-An epoch ended on March 11 when men’s ice hockey coach Jack Parker announced his retirement, capping a 40-season tenure that saw him amass more wins than any hockey coach at the same institution in the country.
+An epoch ended yesterday when men’s ice hockey coach Jack Parker announced his retirement, capping a 40-season tenure that saw him amass more wins than any hockey coach at the same institution in the country.

 Parker (SMG’68, Hon.’97) formally disclosed his decision, which had leaked beforehand, at a press conference jammed with reporters, his former players, and BU officials, among them President Robert A. Brown.
 The announcement came on Parker’s 68th birthday.
 He will remain at BU as a special assistant to Brown for the Campaign for Boston University, the University’s first comprehensive fundraising campaign.

 Parker’s career victories—894, including this season (18-15-2 overall, 15-10-2 Hockey East) place him second among all active hockey coaches nationally; he ranks fifth for win percentage.
 His departure is effective once the current season ends.
 The team wrapped up regular season play with a win over Northeastern on March 9.
 The third-seeded Terriers have at least one more weekend of play, when they take on sixth seed Merrimack in a best-of-three Hockey East playoff quarterfinal series at Agganis Arena starting Friday, March 15.

 Parker told BU Today in an earlier interview that he probably would have retired at the end of the 2011–12 season, but stayed on after two of his players were arrested on sexual assault charges in separate incidents.
 “I wanted to see the team through the task force” appointed by Brown to investigate the team’s culture, he said.
 Last fall, the task force report faulted what it called a culture of sexual entitlement among players and lax oversight.
 The court case against one accused player was dropped, while the second pleaded guilty to reduced charges.